didil/volusnap/README.md

 ## Contributing
 Please open PRs to add providers !
-The architecture is modular, you can look at a provider example [here](pkg/api/digitalocean.go).
+You can see a provider example [here](pkg/api/digitalocean.go).
 Don't forget to add tests :)

 ## Usage